pranamg/PythonInExcel/docs/06-Visualization_05-Geospatial Plots..md

-Okay, let's move on to **Visualization - 5.
-Geospatial Plots**.
+**Visualization - 5.
+Geospatial Plots**

-Geospatial plots display data on maps to show geographic distribution and patterns.
-This typically requires libraries that can handle geographic coordinate systems, shapefiles, or tile map services.
+Geospatial plots display data on maps to show geographic distributions and patterns.
+While full geographic visualization typically requires specialized libraries like `geopandas`, `folium`, or `plotly.express`, this guide demonstrates how to create basic geographic visualizations using standard plotting libraries.

-**Crucially, based on the `piplist.txt` you provided, the standard Python libraries required for advanced geospatial plotting (like `geopandas`, `folium`, `plotly.express` with geo support, or `basemap` toolkit for `matplotlib`) are NOT available in your environment.**

-`matplotlib` and `seaborn` can create scatter plots using latitude and longitude coordinates, effectively showing the *relative* geographic distribution of points, but they **cannot natively render data on interactive maps, plot geographical boundaries from shapefiles, or use online map tiles without additional libraries.**
+Based on [`piplist.txt`](./README.md) output, you should have `matplotlib` and `seaborn` to create scatter plots with latitude and longitude coordinates.
+While these plots won't include map backgrounds or geographical boundaries, they effectively show the relative geographic distribution of data points.

-Therefore, while I can generate code to plot points based on latitude and longitude on a standard chart (which provides *some* geographic context), I cannot provide code for true interactive map visualizations or plots based on geographical shapes using the libraries listed in your `piplist.txt`.
+Note: For interactive maps, geographical boundaries, or map tiles, additional libraries would be required.
+This guide focuses on what's possible with the core visualization libraries.

 I will generate dummy data with Latitude and Longitude and show you how to plot points on a standard scatter plot to visualize their relative locations.